thoughtspot/community-tools/sync_users_and_groups/README.md

 ## get_users.py

-This file will retrieve a list of users and groups from ThoughtSpot and write to either JSON or Excel.
+This script will retrieve a list of users and groups from ThoughtSpot and write to either JSON or Excel.

 Usage:  get_users [flags]

 To get a full list of the available flags, run python get_users.py --help

+## sync_from_excel.py

+This script will sync users and groups from a formatted Excel file to ThoughtSpot.
+The format is the same as that returned by get_users.py.
+So a common workflow would be to run get_users.py, edit the file, then run sync_from_excel.py.

+Usage:  sync_from_excel [flags]

+To get a full list of the available flags, run python sync_from_excel.py --help

 ## delete_ugs.py